OPS-E2E-PPE/VBA-Docs/api/Word.EmailOptions.NewColorOnReply.md

 ## Syntax

 _expression_. `NewColorOnReply`

  _expression_ An expression that returns an '[EmailOptions](Word.EmailOptions.md)' object.

 ## Remarks

 Use the **NewColorOnReply** property if you want the reply text of email messages sent from Microsoft Word to be a different color than the original message.

 ## Example

-This example checks to see if a user needs to choose a new color for email reply text and, if not, sets the reply font color to blue.
+This example checks to see if a user needs to choose a new color for email reply text, and if not, sets the reply font color to blue.

 ```vb